For urgent consular assistance call

 Observe local standards of behaviour when visiting Orthodox Jewish neighbourhoods.

-Conservative standards of dress and behaviour apply at holy sites in Jerusalem, and throughout Gaza and the West Bank.
+Conservative standards of dress and behaviour apply at holy sites in Jerusalem, Orthodox Jewish areas in Israel and throughout Gaza and the West Bank.

 Be respectful when photographing people in Muslim and Orthodox Jewish areas.
 Ask permission before taking photos of people.